Arisophy/django-compositepk-model/README.md

 Provide an extended Django Model class named 'CPkModel' that supports composite primary keys.
 Also provide an extended Query class 'CPkQuery' that supports multi-column lookups.

-This package supports treating legacy db tables with a composite primary key without adding a surrogate key.
+This package supports treating legacy db tables with a composite primary key, without adding a surrogate key.

 This is my other approach to [ticket373](https://code.djangoproject.com/ticket/373).